New Hampshire Retirement Guide

 Economy and Home Prices

-New Hampshire's per capita income at $31,314 is one of the highest in the United States.
-The statewide median was $187,300 in early 2012 (Zillow.com).
+New Hampshire's household income in 2010-2014 was $65,986, one of the highest in the United States.
+Cost of living in the state is 11th highest.
+The statewide median home price was $235,300 in late 2016 (Zillow.com).
 Prices in Manchester are much more reasonable than in Nashua, a suburb of the Boston Metro.
-Manchester prices were $210,200 in early 2013 according to the National Association of Realtors.
+Manchester median home price was $271,500 in late 2016 according to the National Association of Realtors.

 New Hampshire Taxes

-Tax Burden: New Hampshire is a relatively tax free state.
-At 8.11%, the state ranks 7th lowest for tax burden.
-Total tax burden in Manchester is below the average of the largest cities in the nation at 7%.
+Tax Burden: New Hampshire is a relatively tax friendly state.
+At 7.9%, the state ranks 7th lowest for tax burden.
+There is no earned income tax or sales tax.

 Marginal Income Tax Rates.
-There is no income tax, although dividends and interest are taxed at 5.0%.
+There is no income tax, although dividends and interest over $2400 are taxed at 5.0%.
+People over 65 get an additional $1200 exemption.

 Retirement Income Exemptions.
 Retirement income is not taxed.